the-isf-academy/lab_01_line/README.md

-# Lab: Summarizing data with a scaled_increment
+# Lab: Summarizing data with a line

 In this lab, students will use build on their work with scatter plots to add a line of best fit to the plot.